ncsu-stars/Stars-CMS/README.md

 ### Run your server

-You can run the development server inside the virtual environment: ``python manage.py run server``
+You can run the development server inside the virtual environment: ``python manage.py runserver``

 There should be no errors and you should be able to visit the website at: ``http://localhost:8000``